Attendees will be able to choose breakout sessions on the day of the conference. More info on our session speakers can be found here.

 Psychological Health and Safety for Employees supporting Vulnerable Populations – Learnings from a Homeless Shelter

-Facilitator: Sandra Clarkson, Executive Director, Calgary Drop In Centre
+Facilitators: Sandra Clarkson, Executive Director, Calgary Drop-In Centre

-Afternoon Breakout Session 2: Sharing the Journey to Psychological Health and Safety - City of Lethbridge
+Afternoon Breakout Session 2: Sharing the Journey to Psychological Health and Safety - City of Lethbridge/City of Calgary

 Afternoon Breakout Session 3: Sharing the Journey to Psychological Health and Safety - A Union's Perspective